 The Iditarod is turning into a race to the end, temperatures are beginning to warm up and the daylight is getting longer.It's time to set the clocks ahead so spring must be around the corner

 Be sure to pencil in SNOWFLAKE for MARCH 2015.
 SNOWFLAKE IS ALWAYS A GREAT TIME ON BEAUTIFUL TRAILS WITH AWESOME PEOPLE.

-We have had another busy year with presentations, training clinics, and of course our races that are geared for all levels.
+We have had another very busy year with great presentations, hugely popular (and very effective) training clinics, and of course our races that are geared for all levels.
 We also have some very exciting opportunities on the horizon.
 A huge thanks to all of you for making another successful season happen.

 Please take a moment to check out some of the changes we have made to the website.

-We have posted a new Skijor101 Power point presentation.
-(We plan to add more presentations).
+We have posted a new Skijor101 Power point presentation (scroll down to the Skijor101 link below).
+We plan to add additional presentations.